 However, if you had to defend yourself and their shirt was ripped or came off, or you were at the beach, that’s where the no gi training comes in.

 In a self-defense defense situation, you cannot tell an attacker to change what clothes they are wearing, or to not grab your clothes.
 This is why it is important to train both.

 If your favorite takedown is a double leg, and they get a good grip somewhere on your upper body, you cannot get your takedown.
 Of if you are only used to grabbing someone’s collar, and they didn’t have a shirt, you could be in trouble.

-For takedown arts that we teach, this is why we incorporate both Wrestling and Judo.
-Judo uses the gi to throw someone, and Wrestling does not use the clothing.
+This is why we incorporate both wrestling and Judo.
+Judo uses the gi to throw someone, and wrestling does not use the clothing.

 The only thing they know is something you see commonly in tournaments- they pull guard.
 Pulling guard is where you grab onto someone, fall on your back, and pull them on top of you.
 This is terrible for self defense!

 3. We teach leg locks- submissions that attack the ankle or the knee.